stas967/Main/README.md

             end
         end

+        -- Apply ESP for local player as well local function createSelfESP()
+            createESP(LocalPlayer)  -- Apply ESP to the local player's character end

         local function updateESPColors()
             for _, player in pairs(Players:GetPlayers()) do
-                if player ~= LocalPlayer and player.Character then local highlight = player.Character:FindFirstChild("ESP_Highlight")
+                if player.Character then
+                    local highlight = player.Character:FindFirstChild("ESP_Highlight")
                     if highlight then
                         local hasGun, hasKnife = getWeaponStatus(player)